kubermatic/kubeone/docs/quickstart-aws.md

 nano terraform.tfvars
 ```

-For the list of available variables along with their names, please see the `variables.tf` file.
+For the list of available settings along with their names, please see the [`variables.tf`](https://github.com/kubermatic/kubeone/blob/master/examples/terraform/aws/variables.tf) file.
 You should consider setting:

 * `cluster_name` (required) - prefix for cloud resources
 * `aws_region` (default: eu-west-3)